Table of Contents

 Snow mold is a lawn disease caused by a fungus that results when the snow starts to melt.
 It’s extremely easy to spot its whiteish or even straw-like color and is often matted down in patches across your lawn.
+It’s important to remove quickly in order to revive your lawn after winter.
 Once snow mold is visible, the damage is mostly done so a fungicide won’t necessarily help.

 The good news is there is a solution, and it’s actually easier than applying any sort of pesticides.
 Simply rake the area to loosen up any matted-down snow mold.
 This will allow the area to dry.
 Because snow mold doesn’t kill the roots, once your lawn has dried you can remove the dead grass and your lawn should bounce back.
 If your lawn isn’t growing in as fully or as quickly as you would like, the best thing you can do is apply a seed blend to encourage growth.
 We’ll talk more about overseeding below!

 A happy lawn needs air, light, and water!
 Post-winter there’s almost always a buildup of leaves and debris that block these elements and suffocate your lawn.
 In severe cases, buildup like this can lead to mold problems and dead areas, but this is an incredibly easy fix!